EDRN/CancerDataExpo/README.md

 ## 🐛 Manually Making SOAP Requests

-Okay, so you need to look at the awful, horribly-formatted raw data from the DMCC's ignominious SOAP service.
+Okay, so you need to look at the awful, horribly-formatted raw data from the DMCC's SOAP service.
 Here's how you do that:

 First, visit https://www.compass.fhcrc.org/edrn_ws/ws_newcompass.asmx and pick one of the operations to exercise, say, "Disease".
 Click it and look under the SOAP 1.1 section.
 The first box is the request, so make a file with the request body text, i.e., with: